Sorour-j/FootballScoreboardLibrary/README.md

 # 🤔 Assumptions

 - Each team name must be provided, and it should not be empty.
-Also, team names should start with an uppercase letter (e.g., "Norway" not "norway").
+Also, team names must contains only the alpahbetic characters.

 - The score for both teams must always be a positive number.
 Negative scores are not accepted.

+- The score can not be set to a lower number.

 - Once a match is finished, no further changes can be made to the score.